+• FASTA with extensions .fasta, .fa or .fna

-- FASTA (file name extensions: .fasta, .fa, .fna) - FASTQ (extensions: .fastq, .fq) - Any of the above, but compressed as .gz (even .bz2 and .xz are supported).
+- FASTQ with extensions .fastq or .fq - Any of the above, but compressed as .gz, .bz2 or .xz

 Cutadapt's support for processing of colorspace data is described elsewhere.

 Input and output file formats are recognized from the file name extension.
 You can override the input format with the --format option.